Kansas Driving Laws for Seniors and Older Drivers

 • driving within city limits only

-• outside mirror required; mechanical aid required
+• outside mirror required

 • automatic transmission required

-• prosthetic aid required, and
+• prosthetic aid required, or

-• licensed driver in front seat required.
+• requiring a licensed driver in the front passenger seat.

 How to Request an Unsafe Driver Investigation in Kansas